Iterative proportional scaling revisited: a modern optimization perspective: Regularized Estimation

-Modern statistical applications often involve a large number of variables, where regularization is necessary to achieve better estimation accuracy or model parsimony.
+Modern statistical applications often involve a large number of variables, where regularization is necessary to achieve estimation accuracy or model parsimony.
 For example, one can append an $\ell_{2}$-type penalty to the negative log-likelihood to handle collinearity:

-where $\lambda>0$ is a regularization parameter and can be tuned by, say, AIC \citep{akaike1974}.
-Empirically, even setting $\lambda$ at a small value (e.g. $1\textrm{e-}6$) often improves estimation accuracy.
-We recommend including a mild $\ell_{2}$-penalty in all practical applications, especially those with zero counts. (\ref{eq:opt problem MLE beta l2}) does not add much difficulty in algorithm design.
-Most of the previously developed algorithms such as IIS, Q-IPS, B-IPS can be easily modified to adapt to (\ref{eq:opt problem MLE beta l2}) and the details are omitted here.
+where $\beta_1$ corresponds to the intercept column and $\lambda\ge 0$ is a regularization parameter. $\lambda$ can be tuned by AIC \citep{akaike1974} but even fixing it at a small value (say $1\textrm{e-}5$) often shows improved accuracy.
+We recommend including such a mild $\ell_{2}$-penalty in practical applications, especially those with zero counts.
+Many of the previously developed algorithms can be easily modified to adapt to \eqref{eq:opt problem MLE beta l2} and the details are not discussed.

-Another popular regularization is through the $\ell_{1}$-penalty.
-This can help practitioners select among various association models.
-Many aforementioned optimization techniques still apply.
-In the following, we use CD to derive a fast $\ell_{1}$-algorithm for contingency tables.
-Assuming a binary design $\boldsymbol{X}$ (cf. (\ref{eq:designs})), we consider the problem